professorkalim/stats22-23/Lab 2 RMD File.md

      col = "red", cex = 3)
 ```

-**Question 2:** What does changing the values in the arguments 'type' 'pch' 'lwd' 'col' and 'cex' do to the graph?
+**Question 2:** What does changing the values in the arguments 'pch', 'lwd', 'col', and 'cex' do to the graph?

-We can also get rid of the numbers on the x-axis completey becuase the default is showing only the even numbers.
+We can also get rid of the numbers on the x-axis completely because the default is showing only the even numbers.
 The 'xaxt=n' will do this for us.
 To replace it with all numbers 1 through 10, we use the 'axis' function.
 Here is how that code will look:

 ``` r
 plot(X, Y,